rishiraj-tf/Roo-Code-Docs/docs/basic-usage/context-mentions.md

 ---
-title: Context Mentions in Roo Code - Reference Files, Folders & More
 description: Learn how to use context mentions (@) in Roo Code to reference files, folders, problems, terminal output, and Git commits for more accurate AI assistance.
 keywords:
   - "Roo Code context mentions"